 Q. What is the admission process?

-A. View the admission requirments for the MBA program and the MS-ISI Program.
+A. View the admission requirements for the MBA program and the MS-ISI program.

 Q. Is it necessary to get somebody to sponsor me if I am an international student?